-The most centrally located co-op on campus (along with TWC), Harkness shares a lawn with two dorms, TWC and the Adam Joseph Lewis Center for Environmental Science and is just across the street from Dascomb Hall and King Building.
+One of the most centrally located co-ops on campus, Harkness shares a lawn with two dorms, Third World Co-op, and the Adam Joseph Lewis Center for Environmental Science; it is located just across the street from Dascomb Hall and King Building.
 Because of Hark’s location, many members of the co-op, both housing and dining, can be found in the building at all times of day, including the few 3 AM studiers.
-With a ramp and elevator, Hark is also one of the most accessible co-ops on campus.
+With a ramp and elevator, Harkness is also one of the most accessible co-ops on campus.

 Harkness houses over 50 members.
 As the largest housing co-op, Harkness is home to many informal events, from concerts of Oberlin and touring bands alike to post-Pizza Night dance parties.

 Harkness also has roughly 35 dining-only members.
 Harkness often serves vegetarian meals, with vegan options at every meal.
 The Harkness dining room floor tiles proudly display the OSCA logo, a symbol of pride (and common tattoo) for many OSCAns.

 On sunny days, many members eat meals out in “Hark Bowl” (the lawn in front of Harkness), when not participating in discussions.
 Harkness’s special meals tend to be more extravagant and wackier-themed than those of other co-ops, with a strong dress-up tradition.
 Between the dining hall in the basement, the common room, the porch and the lawn on Harkness Bowl in front of the building, there are a number of places for people to eat their meals, which gives people many options, but sometimes makes discussions difficult.